 There is a lack of knowledge of the main features of the Old Town with reference to the main natural hazards and the vulnerability of the cultural heritage.
-The main extreme events occurred in the last years, including the Central-Italy earthquake (2016) and heavy snowfalls in the last years.
+The main extreme events occurred in the last years, such as the Central-Italy earthquake (2016) and heavy snowfalls (2017).
 These events highlighted the lack of a suitable pre-disaster planning in order to increment the resilience of the urban area.
-Currently, the main features of the urban resilience are managed by the office for the urban planning, by the office for the environment and public works and by the local civil protection department.
-The lack of detailed risk scenarios for emergencies does not currently allow the development of suitable pre-disaster planning; otherwise, the local and regional civil protection offices have defined procedures for post-disaster management.
-The companies that manage the local infrastructure systems do not have a specific agreement with the municipality for the resilience improvement, but they support the municipality when disasters occur.
-The Municipality of Camerino employs a general land use zoning plan and it has a civil protection plan with basic instructions concerning the population reception area and the management of the first phases after a seismic event.
-Risk scenarios are not available for the main natural hazards, and thus there is not a plan for improving resilience.
-About climate change adaptation there are not specific and effective plans and actions at the local level but only strategies and policies at the regional level.
-The ARCH Project will be useful in order to develop a possible permanent coordination between the municipal offices and some regional departments already involved as local stakeholders.
-In fact, The Civil Protection Department and the Special Office for the Rebuilding (USR) will support the municipality of Camerino in order to define the main vulnerabilities for the whole Old Town.
-About climate related risks and in particular about heavy snowfalls, there are not direct meteorological data concerning detailed historic records.
-Weather data can be acquired from some weather stations in the nearest municipalities.
+Currently, the main activities related to urban resilience are managed by the office for urban planning, by the office for the environment and public works, and by the local civil protection department.
+As mentioned earlier in Part 1, these departments face obstacles in particular to developing adequate pre-disaster planning, due to knowledge gaps, especially concerning detailed risk scenarios.
+The ARCH project will be useful in order to develop a possible permanent coordination between the municipal offices and some regional departments already involved as local stakeholders.
+In fact, the Civil Protection Department and the Special Office for the Rebuilding (USR) will support the municipality of Camerino in order to define the main vulnerabilities for the whole Old Town.
+Regarding climate related risks and in particular heavy snowfalls, there are no detailed historic records of meteorological data concerning detailed historic records.
+Weather data can be acquired from some weather stations in the nearest municipalities (the nearest being 12km away), covering wind speed, wind direction, air temperature, relative humidity, total solar radiation - dating from 1999 onwards, however this data is not accurate for the conditions in Camerino.

-The Municipality of Camerino together with UNICAM's members have selected the local stakeholders (Section 2.5 and Annex I).
-The Local Launch Event held on 28th May 2020 allowed to engage national and regional authorities and local associations (see Annex 1: stakeholder's analysis table).
-A calendar of meetings (Section 4.2) was defined for to the local stakeholders and the public.
+The Municipality of Camerino together with UNICAM's members have selected 20 local stakeholders, at national, regional and local levels, to take part in its local partnership for the ARCH project (Section 2.5 and Annex I).
+At a Local Launch Event held on 28th May 2020 these departments and groups received an introduction to the aims of the ARCH project for Camerino's Old Town, the scientific partners and the activities - as a first major step to engage them as stakeholders (see Annex 1: stakeholder analysis table).

+After the Local Launch Event a preliminary calendar of meetings and activities (Section 4.2) was defined for the local stakeholders and the wider public.

 The idea is that future meetings will allow to facilitate the data sharing to carry out the risk scenarios for the target area together with the engaged stakeholders.
-Furthermore, the public meetings will be useful in order to share both the aims and the results of the ARCH Project's activities.
+Furthermore, the public meetings will be useful in order to share both the aims and the results of the ARCH project's activities.
 The organisation of the meetings is led by the Municipality of Camerino and facilitated by UNICAM, thanks to their academic and institutional network.
-The Major and the Municipality council will be involved in public meetings.
+The Mayor and the Municipality council will be involved in public meetings.
 Starting from topics, objectives and related issues, a list of expertise has been defined and a research has been undertaken at the local, regional and national level to identify influential stakeholders.
 These have already been contacted to agree on the development of the research and to give contributions when necessary.

-During the total lockdown months in Italy - due to COVID-19 pandemic - the municipal Office for the Environment and Public works together with ENEA's members carried out some online meetings in order to try to involve some companies that manage the local infrastructure network systems.
+During the total lockdown months in Italy - due to COVID-19 pandemic - the municipal Office for the Environment and Public works together with ENEA's members carried out some online meetings in order to try to involve some companies that manage local infrastructure located within Camerino's urban area (Local Network Systems in Camerino).
 Their possible engagement will be useful in order to use their information to develop risk scenarios on the local network systems.
 Currently, these companies are considering some features of possible future agreements with ENEA.